TheophileWalter/WSL/README.md

 	** Else group
 	()
 	** Condition on arguments
-	"n" this "max" this lf if
+	"n" this "max" this lt if

 ) def